safiia/Human_Activities_Recognition_Poject/README.md

 To learn more and download Charades Dataset click on this link: [Charades Datase Link](https://prior.allenai.org/projects/charades).
 We have used Charades competition starter code to run our models, the code can be found here: [Starter code ](https://github.com/gsig/charades-algorithms)

-## None-pretraind Models
+### None-pretraind Models
 We have trained four none pretraind models (see Models folder --> None-pretraind Models folder)

-## Pretraind Models
+### Pretraind Models
-We have trained four none pretraind models (see Models folder --> pretraind Models folder)
+• MnasNet 1.0
+• MobileNet v2
+• ShuffleNet v2
+• ResNeXt-50-32x4d